ElisabeteBilini/hangman--game/README.md

 </li>
 <li> <a href="https://miro.com/" target="_blank" rel=”noopener”>Miro</a>
 <ul>
-<li>Balsamiq was used to create the Flow Chart to facilitate the logic and construction of the game.</li>
+<li>Miro was used to create the Flow Chart to facilitate the logic and construction of the game.</li>
 </ul>
 </li>
 <li> <a href="https://github.com/" target="_blank" rel=”noopener”>GitHub</a>